RealDaniG/QFS/BOUNTIES.md

 3. **Tests Required**: No code without tests.
 4. **Zero Regression**: Your changes MUST NOT break existing v14 regression tests.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for full setup instructions.
+See [The Contributor Journey in CONTRIBUTING.md](CONTRIBUTING.md#️-the-contributor-journey) for full setup instructions.